ozaik/Advanced-Evil-Tower/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Docker](https://img.shields.io/badge/Docker-Required-blue.svg)](https://www.docker.com/)

+> ⚠️ **EDUCATIONAL PURPOSE ONLY**: This project is designed for educational and research purposes.
+Administrator access to user browser sessions could be misused for malicious purposes such as credential theft or data interception.
+Users must be informed that their browser activity may be monitored.
+Only deploy this in controlled environments where users provide explicit consent.
+Unauthorized interception of user sessions may violate privacy laws.

 A containerized remote browser solution that provides isolated, stealth-configured browser sessions accessible via noVNC.
 Each user gets their own Chromium instance running in Docker, accessible through a web interface.

 ## ✨ Key Features